 Everyone involved in the money management business should make client reporting an integral part of their job to provide their clients with the right data about the outlook and performance of their investment strategy.

 It’s the presentation of the results achieved and the performance of campaigns in the form of reports.
-Client reports are usually periodic and can be stored or transmitted in different formats, such as print, e-mails, ppt, pdf, etc., to customers.
+Client reports are usually periodic and can be stored or transmitted in different formats, such as print, e-mails, presentations, PDF files, etc., to customers.

 Client reports are just as important when things are going great as when they aren’t.
 Your clients should when they have a successful month because that means you’ve done a great job.
 The result – resigning the contract with you or your agency for another campaign.

-It’s how you keep the conversation alive with them, showing the results of their campaigns’ performance, and letting them know that you are always there doing your best to help them.
-Luckily, there are many great client reporting tools online that will help you save valuable time and money.
+It’s how you keep the conversation alive with them, show the results of their campaigns’ performance, and let them know that you are always doing your best to help them.
+Luckily, many great client reporting tools online will help you save valuable time and money.